sravani-kaza-2005/real-time-crisis-management-system/README.md

 PROJECT TITTLE : 🚨 Real-Time Crisis Management System

-A powerful, real-time web application that monitors, predicts, and visualizes critical situations such as floods, earthquakes, and other emergencies using enriched datasets and machine learning — built with **Python** and **Streamlit**.
+A powerful, real-time web application that monitors, predicts, and visualizes critical situations such as floods, earthquakes, and other crisis emergencies using enriched datasets and machine learning techniques — built with **Python** and **Streamlit**.

 ---